Albert I of Belgium: Paris Peace Conference

-He strongly advised against a harsh, restrictive treaty against Germany to prevent future German aggression.
-He also considered that the dethronement of the princes of Central Europe and, in particular, the dissolution of the Habsburg Empire would constitute a serious menace to peace and stability on the continent.
+He strongly advised against a harsh, punitive treaty against Germany, fearing such a peace would encourage future German military aggression.
+He also considered that the dethronement of the princes of Central Europe and, in particular, the dissolution of the Habsburg Empire, would constitute a serious menace to peace and stability on the continent.
 The Allies considered Belgium to be the chief victim of the war, and it aroused enormous popular sympathy, but the King's advice played a small role in Paris.

 Later years

 Albert spent much of the remainder of his reign assisting in the postwar reconstruction of Belgium.

 In 1920 Albert changed the family name from "Saxe-Coburg-Gotha" to "House of Belgium" (van België, in Dutch; de Belgique in French) as a result of strong anti-German sentiment.
 This mirrored the British royal family's name-change to House of Windsor in 1917.

 Albert was a committed conservationist and in 1925, influenced by the ideas of Carl E. Akeley, he founded Africa's first national park, now known as Virunga National Park, in what is now Democratic Republic of Congo.